wodsuz/EasyApplyJobsBot/README.md

 - Automatically run in the background.
 - Compatible with Firefox and Chrome.
 - Runs based on your preferences.
+- Optional follow or not follow company upon successful application.
 - Much more!

 ## Tests 🔦